 There have been announcements but unclear if they have progressed.
-Ewe Gasspeicher’ss GMBh battery, called brine4power, is based on a system developed by the Friedrich Schiller University in Jena, which uses saltwater electrolytes with recyclable polymers as the active molecules.
-Those materials, the team says, are far more environmentally friendly than the heavy metal/sulfuric acid mix that other redox flow electrolytes are often made of.
+Ewe Gasspeicher’s GMBh battery, called brine4power, is based on a system developed by the Friedrich Schiller University in Jena, which uses saltwater electrolytes with recyclable polymers as the active molecules.
+The team states the materials are far more environmentally friendly.
+Redox flow electrolytes may be a heavy metal/sulfuric acid mix.

-The brine4power system was to be set up in the Jemgum gas storage facility to make use of two huge underground salt caverns, which are currently used to store natural gas.
+The intention was to set up the Brine4power system in the Jemgum gas storage facility.
+The two huge underground salt caverns, currently used to store natural gas, could store electrolyte.
 Each of these cavities has a volume of 100,000 m3 (3.5 million cu ft), giving the battery a capacity of up to 700 MWh and output of up to 120 MW.